-Since 2014, the Danish science curriculum for lower secondary education has significantly emphasised models and modelling (Ministry of Education 2014a).
-Compared to the pre-2014 curriculum, the current curriculum requires teachers to substantially change how they address models and modelling in their teaching.
-Most importantly, there is a change from mainly approaching models as products of knowledge that students have to learn about to a competence-oriented approach.
+The curricula in many countries, in general, and the Danish science curriculum, in particular, have emphasised models and modelling (Campbell and Oh 2015; Ministry of Education 2014a; NRC 2012).
+Compared with the pre-2014 curriculum, the current curriculum requires teachers to substantially change how they address models and modelling in their teaching.
+Most importantly, there is an international trend in education aimed at changing the key learning goals from students acquiring knowledge to students being able to use this knowledge (Ananiadou and Claro 2009; Crujeiras and Jiménez-Aleixandre 2013).
+Indeed, many curricula have changed from mainly approaching models as products of knowledge that students have to learn about to a competence-oriented approach.